freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/physics/drop-target-physics-validation.md

 ## Physical calibration

 No bundled profile may be called realistic until it has been fitted and validated against a measured target mechanism.
 Until those measurements are checked in, all Mechanical profiles are provisional.
 The minimum dataset records ball and target trajectories, contact location, drop/brick outcome, target parts and spring configuration, and reset motion.
 Fit and validation shots must be separate.

+## Performance gate

+Profile a deterministic scene with the same ball trajectories in Legacy and Mechanical modes.
+Capture at least 10,000 physics ticks after warm-up on the reference machine and report median, p95, and maximum tick time.
+The profiler markers `DropTarget.MechanicalUpdate`, `DropTarget.ContactReduction`, and `DropTarget.ImpactGroup` isolate mechanism integration, stable contact collection/reduction, and the fixed-iteration contact solve.

+Record separate runs for 20 idle latched targets, 20 simultaneously moving targets, and the five-target/two-ball contact fixture.
+Mechanical mode passes the provisional rollout gate only when the complete physics tick adds less than 5% to the Legacy reference.
+Do not infer that result from the isolated markers or from editor-frame timing.
+If the gate fails, retain full collision coverage and optimize collider complexity or localized broad-phase updates rather than reducing contact correctness.

+## Collision-dispatch integration check

+Before promoting a Mechanical profile beyond provisional, run the deterministic five-target scene in Unity with the physics trajectory logger enabled.
+Use two balls arranged to reach the same target at the same global collision time, then repeat with their creation order reversed.
+Record the complete 1 ms ball/target state stream and event stream for both runs and require byte-identical results.

+The fixture must exercise all of these dispatch handshakes:

+- two physical-face candidates are collected, sorted, and solved as one target/time group;
+- each grouped ball state is written back exactly once and its collision event is cleared;
+- a side or back collider at the same tick follows the generic collision path exactly once;
+- a sustained reset contact is marked handled and is not processed again by the generic contact loop;
+- triangle-face, generated-edge, and generated-point contacts remain distinct and deterministic;
+- reversing ball creation order does not change state transitions or `Hit`, dropped, or raised events.

+The analytical tests cover the finite-mass group solve and total candidate ordering.
+They do not replace this scene-level dispatch check; attach the two trajectory logs and profiler capture to calibration evidence.